£196 Find Cheap Flights from Scotland to Illinois

 • What is the cheapest time of day to fly to Illinois?

-The cheapest time of day to fly to Illinois is generally at night, when retur flights cost £742 on average.
-Morning departures are around 19% more expensive than evening flights, on average.
-The most expensive time of day to fly to Illinois is generally in the morning, which is peak travel time and where the average cost of a ticket is £1,019.
+The cheapest time of day to fly to Illinois is generally in the morning, when retur flights cost £739 on average.
+The most expensive time of day to fly to Illinois is generally in the morning, which is peak travel time and where the average cost of a ticket is £739.

 • What is the cheapest flight to Illinois?